Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Discussion and Conclusion

+\paragraph{High frequency ambient sources.} For low exposure settings, ambient light sources powered by alternating current (AC) can induce their own flicker patterns~\cite{flicker}.
+This results in a sinusoidal flicker with a time period that depends on the frequency of the electric grid, which is generally 50Hz or 60Hz.
+We can address this in our imaging model by adding a signal image component to the ambient image, and use EoT to generate an attack that is invariant to this interference.

+\paragraph{Deployment.} We envision the attack being deployed in low-light or controlled indoor lighting situations.
+For example, an attacker might compromise a LED bulb in a home to evade smart cameras or face recognition on a smart doorbell or laptop.
+Here, the attacker can acquire prior knowledge of the sensor parameters (e.g., they can purchase a similar device or lookup specs on the Internet).
+Given this knowledge, the attacker can pre-optimize a set of signals for commonly occurring imaging conditions for their use-case, measure the situation at deployment time and emit the appropriate signal.

-We create a novel way to generate physical adversarial examples that do not change the object, but manipulate the lights that illuminate it.
-By modulating light at a frequency higher than human perceptibility, we show how to create an invisible perturbation that rolling shutter cameras will sense and the resulting image will be misclassified to the attacker desired class.
-We characterize the different parameters that affect the attack.
-In particular, the attack is effective when the camera exposure is shorter than $1/750$s.
+\paragraph{Summary.} We create a novel way to generate physical adversarial examples that do not change the object, but manipulate the light that illuminates it.
+By modulating light at a frequency higher than human perceptibility, we show how to create an invisible perturbation that rolling shutter cameras will sense and the resulting image will be misclassified to the attacker-desired class.
 The attack is dynamic because an attacker can change the target class or gain robustness against specific ambient lighting or camera exposures by changing the modulation pattern on-the-fly.
-Our work contributes to the growing understanding of physical adversarial examples that exploit the differences in machine vision and human vision.
+Our work contributes to the growing understanding of physical adversarial examples that exploit the differences in machine and human vision.